Welcome to ShipNC.com, the online home of the Shippensburg News-Chronicle!

 “Instead of each paper printing one issue a week there was now The News-Chronicle published on Tuesday and Friday,” Fague writes.
 “Otto Block, the editor of The News became the first editor of The News-Chronicle and Elizabeth Rolar, the former editor of The Chronicle became the associate editor.”

-The News-Chronicle now publishes on Tuesdays and Thursdays each week.
+The News-Chronicle now publishes on Thursdays each week.
 In 2005, the newspaper launched its Weekend Edition, which is sent to over 10,000 readers weekly.

 The Valley Times-Star, a publication with its own history since 1858, is distributed in Newville every Wednesday, adhering to the practice of bringing its hometown readers news and information that is available through no other format.